If you’re writing for the ebook market, the ability to write short is a definite advantage:

 So here’s how I handled my over-writing addiction:

 I admitted I had a problem.
 (Fessing up is the first step on the road to recovery – so they say.)

 I sternly informed myself that I didn’t have the luxury to indulge in panic, much less over-writing.
 (I really didn’t think the self-talk was going to help.
 It never had in the past.
 But hey, it was worth a shot.)

 I figured out what I do best: writing action scenes and dialogue in Romance novels.

 Next, I unleashed myself to write action and dialogue, speeding through all the fun scenes that were screaming to be written.
 That strategy took me through 121 pages (120 was my goal.)
 Not bad!

 I DID NOT write in chronological order.
 (Which made me crazy at times.)
 But I’ve learned that forcing myself to write a scene that refuses to be written is counter-productive.
 So I jumped ahead, relying on my Muse to come up with some brilliant scene, later, to plug in the holes.

 I read the manuscript from beginning to end, hunting for plot holes.
 I didn’t find too many.
 What I DID find was a lack of sexual tension.
 (Oops!
 Not good in a Romance.)
 Fortunately, my computer word-counter told me I had another 7,000 words to play with, if I absolutely needed them.

-I revised all scenes in which the hero/heroine interact (adding more tension) and threw in one more “relationship scene” to tie up loose ends.
+I revised all scenes to improve the sexual tension between the hero and heroine, and I threw in one more “Romance love scene” to tie up loose ends.